 Earlobe Reduction in Sandy Springs and Atlanta, GA

 All the features of the face and neck play a part of a detailed symphony, and the ears are no exception.
 Overly long earlobes can look disharmonious and can make a person appear older than they really are.
+Overly long earlobes can also “drag down” the face, making it look disharmonoously long as well.
 While genetics can contribute to overly long or prominent (stuck out) earlobes, some earlobes may stretch due to the use of heavy earrings or trauma.
 At Aviva Plastic Surgery, we treat and rejuvenate the ears with a variety of approaches, such as otoplasty (ear-pinning surgery for overly prominent ears), repair of stretched, torn, or gauged earlobes, and reduction of too-long earlobes.
 If you are bothered by earlobes that are overly long or stretched, consider an earlobe reduction treatment at our practice, and read on to learn more about this minor surgical procedure.